 Test instances are disambiguated by finding a path through the learned decision tree from the root to a leaf node that corresponds with the observed features.
-In effect an instance of an ambiguous word is disambiguated by passing it through a series of tests, where each test asks if a particular bigram occurs nearby.
+An instance of an ambiguous word is disambiguated by passing it through a series of tests, where each test asks if a particular bigram occurs in the available window of context.

-We also include three benchmarks in this study: the majority classifier, decision stumps, and the Naive Bayesian classifier.
+We also include three benchmark learning algorithms in this study: the majority classifier, the decision stump, and the Naive Bayesian classifier.

 The majority classifier assigns the most common sense in the training data to every instance in the test data.
-A decision stump is a one node decision tree[6] that is created by stopping the decision tree learner after the single most informative feature is added to the tree.
+A decision stump is a one node decision tree(Holte, 1993) that is created by stopping the decision tree learner after the single most informative feature is added to the tree.

-The Naive Bayesian classifier [4] is based on certain blanket assumptions about the interactions among features in a corpus.
+The Naive Bayesian classifier (Duda and Hart, 1973) is based on certain blanket assumptions about the interactions among features in a corpus.
 There is no search of the feature space performed to build a representative model as is the case with decision trees.
-Instead, all features are assumed to be relevant to the task at hand and are assigned weights based on their frequency of occurrence in the training data.
-It is most often used with a bag of words feature set, where every word in the training examples is represented with a binary feature that indicates whether or not it occurs in some proximity to the ambiguous word.
+Instead, all features are included in the classifier and assumed to be relevant to the task at hand.
+There is a further assumption that each feature is conditionally independent of all other features, given the sense of the ambiguous word.
+It is most often used with a bag of words feature set, where every word in the training sample is represented by a binary feature that indicates whether or not it occurs in the window of context surrounding the ambiguous word.